liitlec/Copybot-Crypto/README.md

 # Raven Bot

-The most advanced crypto copy trading DApp, powered by the best bot on the market for automated trading on Solana.
+The most advanced crypto copy trading App, powered by the best bot on the market for automated trading on Solana.

 # Description

-Raven is a revolutionary decentralized application (DApp) designed to automate crypto copy trading on the Solana blockchain.
+Raven is a revolutionary  application designed to automate crypto copy trading on the Solana blockchain.
 With an ultra-performant trading bot, it allows users to replicate top traders' strategies in real time with unmatched precision and optimized execution.

 The bot supports advanced features such as token sniping (Raydium/Pump), dynamic profit management (Take Profit/Stop Loss), automatic SOL/WSOL conversions, and enhanced security through audited smart contracts.